-This research also only preliminarily examined the ACS data, but the ACS, and the census bureau generally, has a wealth of data that have generally been underutilized in educational research.
+This research also completed only a preliminary examination of the ACS data, but the ACS, and the census bureau generally, has a wealth of data that have generally been underutilized in educational research.
 This manuscript investigated three of potentially thousands of variables that could account for variability among schools, not only in achievement gaps, but a host of other outcomes (e.g., graduation rates or behavioral data).
-A logical extension of this work would be to include data on criminal activity in the area, given the results of N. K. Bowen and Bowen (1999) and others (e.g., McCoy et al., 2013) indicate that neighborhood danger relates to school-wide outcomes.
+A logical extension of this work would be to include data on criminal activity in the area, given the results of Bowen and Bowen (1999) and others (e.g., McCoy et al., 2013) indicate that neighborhood danger relates to school-wide outcomes.
 These data are not available as part of the ACS, which is the most up-to-date census dataset, but are available through other US Census Bureau datasets.

 Conclusions

 The approach to estimating school-level achievement gaps illustrated here can lead to potentially rich datasets that can be shared publicly without concerns of jeopardizing student privacy, given that summary-level data are used to produce the estimates.
 In this study, we estimated achievement gaps for every school in both California and Oregon that met minimum reporting requirements.
-Future research could use these estimates for further research.
+These estimates could be used for further research.
 For example, it would be interesting to actually model the spatial features, rather than just explore them visually, which could be done by estimating a multilevel model with census tract entered as a random effect.
 The variability in school-level achievement gaps lying between census tracts could then be estimated, and census variables could be used to account for this variability.
 An incredible array of questions could be addressed within this framework, while using only publicly available data.

 References